Followed by a discussion with the director, Grace Lee, Stacey Scarpone, and Prof. Eng Kiong Tan

 6:30-7:00 PM Q/A Moderated by Prof. Peg Christoff

 Carma Hinton was born in Beijing and lived there until she was twenty-one.
 Chinese is her first language and culture.
 Together with Richard Gordon, Hinton has directed thirteen documentary films about China, including The Gate of Heavenly Peace, Small Happiness, First Moon, All Under Heaven, Abode of Illusion, and Morning Sun.
-Hinton is a scholar as well as a filmmaker.
+Hinton is a scholar and a filmmaker.
 She has a Ph.D. in Art History from Harvard University and has held teaching positions at Swarthmore, Wellesley, Northeastern, and MIT.
 In addition, she has lectured widely on Chinese culture, history, and film at educational institutions both in the United States and around the world.
 Currently, Dr. Hinton teaches at George Mason University.

 EXHIBITION: Mao's Golden Mangoes and Cultural Revolution (On view from September 18, 2014 to January 10, 2015)